-Microsoft has released the Visual Studio 2012 Release Candidate.
+Microsoft has released the Visual Studio 2012 Release Candidate (RC).
 This release is marked in conjunction with Steven Sinofsky's official announcement regarding the availability of the Windows 8 Release Preview.
-Several improvements have been made to the Release Candidate since the Windows 8 Developer and Consumer Previews were released last September and February, respectively.
+Several improvements have been made to the RC since the Windows 8 Developer and Consumer Previews were released last September and February, respectively.
 Jason Zander, corporate vice president for the Visual Studio division, wrote a blog outlining what's new in the Visual Studio 2012 Release Candidate.

 Furthermore, improvements have been made to Metro apps that use XAML.
 In particular, the Visual Studio XAML and Blend designers now let developers preview and edit the design of their Metro apps in several visual states such as FullScreenLandscape, FullScreenPortrait, Filled, and Snapped.
 Developers can also now add theme animations to their app's visual states with the Blend's visual state design feature.
 In addition, there's XAML support for the Direct2D template, and the XAML Blank App has been simplified.
 To learn more about how these new features work, see Zander's blog post.

-The Visual Studio 2012 Release Candidate ships with a "Go Live" license, which lets developers build and deploy production applications immediately.
-Dev Pro wants to hear your thoughts on the Visual Studio 2012 Release Candidate.
-Are you happy with the changes the Visual Studio team has brought to the Release Candidate?
+The Visual Studio 2012 RC ships as a go-live release, which lets developers build and deploy production applications immediately.
+Dev Pro wants to hear your thoughts on the Visual Studio 2012 RC.
+Are you happy with the changes the Visual Studio team has brought to the RC?
 Tell us!